Electric Avenue: Other release information

-The original B-Side to this song was a non-LP track entitled "Time Warp".
+The original B-side to this song was a non-LP track titled "Time Warp", itself a stripped-down instrumental of "Nobody's Got Time", originally released in 1977.
 The 45 sold more than one million copies in the United States, earning a platinum certification.
 It was later re-issued with "I Don't Want to Dance" as the flip side.
+The "Time Warp" track is hailed as pre-dating the house genre by at least seven years, and has become a sought after track by DJs as a "lost" historic track.

 In 2001, Peter Black remixed "Electric Avenue" as the "Ringbang Remix", which was released on 28 May 2001.
-The single featured and reached number 5 in the UK Singles Chart in June 2001, as well as number 16 on the US Dance Chart.
+The single featured and reached number five on the UK Singles Chart in June 2001, as well as number 16 on the US Billboard Dance Club Play chart.

+Until 2024, Eddy Grant's songs, including "Electric Avenue", were not available on music streaming platforms.
+Grant had refused to allow his music onto streaming sites because of his dislike of how the platforms pay artists, but relented in early 2024, saying he wanted his music to reach new listeners.

 Reception

-Grant initially released it as a single in 1983, and reached No. 2 on the UK Singles Chart.
-In 1983, CBS decided to launch the single in the U.S., where it spent five weeks at No. 2 on Billboard Magazine's Hot 100 charts and hit No. 1 in Cash Box Magazine.
-(It was kept out of the No. 1 spot on Billboard's Hot 100 by two different songs: first by "Flashdance...
-What a Feeling" by Irene Cara and then by that year's song of the summer, "Every Breath You Take" by the Police.)
-"Electric Avenue" was a hit on two other US charts: On the soul chart it went to No. 18, and on the dance charts, it peaked at No. 6.
-It was nominated for a Grammy Award as Best R&B Song of 1983, but lost to Michael Jackson's "Billie Jean".
+Grant initially released it as a single in 1983, and it reached No. 2 on the UK Singles Chart.
+In 1983, Portrait/CBS decided to launch the single in the US, where it spent five weeks at number two on Billboard magazine's Hot 100 chart and hit number one on Cash Box magazine's chart.
+"Electric Avenue" was a hit on two other US charts: on the Hot Black Singles chart, it went to No. 18, and on the Dance/Disco Top 80 chart, it peaked at No. 6.
+It was nominated for a Grammy Award as Best R&B Song of 1983 but lost to Michael Jackson's "Billie Jean".
+Jamaican singer Bunny Wailer stated that "Electric Avenue" inspired the song "Electric Boogie", which he wrote for Marcia Griffiths in 1982.

-Grant sued former president Donald Trump and his administration over the use of the song in an advertisement in 2020.